“I carefully avoided telling you that I love you.”MANSION FOR MY LOVE

 And, last, there are books like Mansion for My Love.
-This is the kind of book that splits readers every which way, the kind no matter what you feel, everyone can’t stop talking about.
+This kind of book splits readers every which way, the kind no matter what you feel, everyone can’t stop talking about.

 Finally, Faine and Burke get married, and that’s where the drama starts.
 This all hinges on a gimmick:

 Girl meets guy, he pursues her like crazy, she falls in love, they have a whirlwind wedding, and on their wedding day, she overhears the hero declare his love for his sister-in-law who’s married to his sick brother.

 What a betrayal.
 How can the hero ever be redeemed?

 There’s more.
 Done wrong, the heroine, Faine, runs away from Burke, who tracks her down, demands a real marriage, pretty much forces his way into her bed, and makes her mad with love and lust.

 Then the brother dies.
 And there is still lots of drama to come!
 That’s quite a bit of romantic angst to pack into a 188-page book.

 Robyn Donald was certainly an above-average writer for the HP line.
 Her works evoke vivid visions of their natural settings, her heroes written in a similar brutal & obsessive vein, her heroines fighting their inner struggles to submit to cruel passion.